TheSoftwareDesignLab/InstruAPK/README.md

 java -jar InstruAPK-1.0.0.jar <APKPath> <AppPackage> <Output> <ExtraComponentFolder> <InstrOperatorsDir> | tee instrumentationReport.txt
 ```
 ### Arguments
-Provide the following list of required arguments when running MutAPK:
+Provide the following list of required arguments when running InstruAPK:
-1. ``APK path``: relative path of the apk to mutate;
+1. ``APK path``: relative path of the apk to instrument;
 2. ``AppPackage``: App main package name;
 3. ``Output``: relative path of the folder where the instrumented APK will be created;
 4. ``ExtraCompFolder``:  relative path of the extra component folder (``InstruAPK/extra/``);